Tasneem357Mohamed/SEF_Front-End-Project2/README.md

-# 🌿 OliveBloom – Elegant Olive & Mediterranean Products Landing Page
+# 🌿 OliveBloom – Elegant Olive & Mediterranean Products

 **From Nature’s Essence to Your Screen: Modern Front-End Design with Mediterranean Spirit**